 I enjoy meeting people from various cultures and mannerisms, who are willing to impart different stories of life and work related to their particular designation.
 With its endless opportunities, where better can one meet and greet other than in the hospitality industry?

 There is never an easy way to maintain a balance for a working mother.
 One has to be very focused and pay particular attention, as all chores of work and life are priorities.
 Thus, we have to shuffle and commute, and just do what one has got to do at the relevant time and situation.
-However, if one knows how to preplan the day ahead meticulously, barring an unexpected incidence, one can achieve a fulfilling day.
-I am able to maintain open communication with my employer, and am therefore blessed to have the flexibility to attend to my family’s needs too.
+However, if one knows how to preplan the day ahead meticulously, barring an unexpected incident, one can achieve a fulfilling day.
+I am able to maintain open communication with my employer and am therefore blessed to have the flexibility to attend to my family’s needs too.

 Considering personal achievements, during my time at Food Safety Asia I trained many staff members from various resorts with remarkable and outstanding results, which is a noteworthy achievement.
 Moreover, the input and effort from my team members at Maagiri Hotel have been recognized and awarded in the industry within a few years of operation.
 Now, Maagiri is among the best hotels, if not the best, and that is a big source of pride.